What Are Business Tax Write-Offs and How Do They Work?

 Office Expenses

-If you travel for work, you can write off a portion of the costs for tax purposes.
-If you combine both personal and business travel, you must write off only the costs related to business travel.
-When traveling for business, transportation costs are fully deductible.
+If you travel for work, you can write off some of the costs for tax purposes.
+If you combine personal and business travel, you should write off only the business-related costs.

 Health Insurance

-The costs of providing health insurance for yourself and your employees can also be written off for tax purposes in most cases.
+In most cases, the costs of providing health insurance, including group health insurance plans, for yourself and your employees can be written off for tax purposes.
 Small businesses that provide health care may also be eligible for an additional tax credit.

-Along with business travel, the costs for attending an industry conference are also deductible.
+Along with business travel, the costs of attending an industry conference are also deductible.
 Self-employed individuals who incur job-related educational costs may also take a deduction for tax purposes.

-Which Deductions for Small Businesses Are Not Tax-Deductible?
+Which Expenses for Small Businesses Are Not Tax-Deductible?

 Certain Legal Costs, Fines, or Penalties

-Legal costs for defending yourself when you've broken a law are not deductible.
+Legal costs for defending yourself when you've broken the law are not deductible.
 Any fines or penalties assessed by the government are also not deductible expenses.

 Mileage Related to One's Normal Commute